Doris F. Fisher

-Doris Lee Feigenbaum Fisher (born August 23, 1931) is an American billionaire businesswoman who co-founded the Gap Inc. clothing stores with her late husband, Donald Fisher in 1969.
+Doris Lee Feigenbaum Fisher (August 23, 1931 – May 2, 2026) was an American billionaire businesswoman who co-founded The Gap Inc. clothing stores with her husband, Donald Fisher, in 1969.

 Early life

-Fisher was born in San Francisco, California, to Harvard lawyer and California state legislator B. Joseph Feigenbaum and Dorothy (Bamberger) Feigenbaum of New York, both Jewish.
+Fisher was born in San Francisco, California, to Harvard-educated lawyer and California state legislator B. Joseph Feigenbaum and Dorothy Feigenbaum of New York, both Jewish.
 She had two siblings: Ann F. Rossi and Joseph L. Feigenbaum.

+Doris attended Stanford University, graduating as one of the first women with a degree in economics.
+She and Donald were acquainted long before they married in July 1953.
+They had three sons together, 10 grandchildren, and 13 great grandchildren.

 Career

 Fisher co-founded the Gap with her husband Don Fisher in 1969, which eventually became a $16 billion business with more than 3,500 stores worldwide.
+Doris and Don began by selling jeans and record albums at their first store on Ocean Avenue in San Francisco, expanding to open outlets in other cities.
+They focused on bringing in casual fashion of jeans, t-shirts, khakis, purses, and other items.
+They considered themselves equal partners.
 Fisher was the company’s merchandiser until 2003 and sat on the board until 2009.
+Doris invented the name the Gap, referring to the expression "generation gap", with the goal of enticing young consumers to their brand.

+Their philosophy was to keep the stores well-organized by size and style, with lots of dressing rooms to try on clothing.
+In 1972 they decided to produce their own clothing lines.
+Their son, Robert J. Fisher, company director and former chairman, said that his father counted on his mother's “sense of style and taste.”
+This kind of concept caught on and the Fishers ended up growing their company into a major global brand.
+As of today, with more than 3,200 stores in their portfolio their company includes Gap, Banana Republic, Old Navy, Piperlime (now defunct) and Athleta.

-She has been named as one of the 100 Most Powerful Women by Forbes Magazine.
-She has been a trustee of Stanford University, her alma mater.
+She was named as one of the 100 Most Powerful Women by Forbes Magazine.
+She was a trustee of Stanford University, her alma mater.

 Political views

 In 2019, it was revealed that Fisher, together with her sons Robert, William, and John, had donated nearly $9 million to Americans for Job Security, a non-profit group that opposed Barack Obama in the 2012 election.
+Fisher was on the board of KIPP (Knowledge Is Power Program), a U.S. network of college-preparatory charter schools, and was a co-founder of the KIPP Foundation in 2000.